 - Annual fecal occult blood test (FOBT): screening for occult bleeding, which may indicate colorectal cancer

-- Sigmoidoscopy every 5 years and FOBT every 3 years
+- Flexible sigmoidoscopy every 5 years and FOBT every 3 years

 - Annual fecal immunochemical testing (FIT)